Why would we be requesting electronics, when Camp Alleghany abides by a no-tech policy for campers?

 As you know, we have a limited-access tech policy for both our counselors (and a no-tech policy for campers) but we still need a way for the Dance counselors to have program music without relying on their own Internet-connected, app-heavy, text-crazy iPhones with all their tempting personal distractions!
 (They do get to use them in their off time. 🙂 )

-And those same counselors are way beyond the age of CDs in a CD player.
-And because they might want to practice out in a field, by the river, or just go over the music in their head during off time, it’s all a lot easier with iPhones and iPods.
+Those same counselors are way beyond the age of CDs in a CD player — it’s all about iTunes.
+Because they might want to practice out in a field, by the river, or just go over the music in their head during off time, it’s all a lot easier with iPhones and iPods.

 The other option is to simply bring them on Opening Day and we’ll make it work! 🙂